joelouthan/Theologicus/src/matthew/matthew01-01-jesus-christ-is-our-gospel.md

 # Matthew 1:1 Jesus Christ is the Good News

+*Trying to answer the question, "How is Jesus Christ our All-in-all?*

 ## The Text

 >Matthew 1:1 (CSB) An account of the genealogy of Jesus Christ, the Son of David, the Son of Abraham